bloomreach/contribution-program/README.md

 ## Our Goal

-Here at BloomReach we love developers.
+Here at BloomReach, we love developers.
 Serving and giving back to the community is one of the most rewarding things we do.
-We want to give back to the developer community by sharing knowledge on CMS & Search related topics through blogposts, videos, tutorials, meetups, conferences, webinars, and other events.
+We want to give back to the developer community by sharing knowledge on CMS & Search related topics through blog posts, videos, tutorials, meetups, conferences, webinars, and other events.

 ## What is the BloomReach contribution program?

 The BloomReach contribution program gives you a platform to share your ideas with the BloomReach community and the rest of the world.
-Let it be a blog post, a video tutorial or something we can not even think of, we want to hear from you and help you to create content that educates and inspires others to join the BloomReach community.
+Let it be a blog post, a video tutorial or create something that we have not even thought of yet!
+We want to hear from you and help you to create content that educates and inspires others to join the BloomReach community.

 Our team of professional writers is there to support you in finding the best words and BloomReach will distribute your piece so that it reaches the right people.